Pablo Hidalgo: Disney's acquisition of Lucasfilm

-Sometimes called the Yoda of Lucasfilm or "the Indiana Jones of Star Wars", his insider knowledge of Star Wars canon is used by multiple sources to confirm or deny rumors about certain characters, locations or events within the fictional universe.
-J. J. Abrams admitted that during the production of Star Wars: The Force Awakens he often e-mailed Hidalgo up to three times a day asking him questions about details about the franchise's universe.
-In 2022, Hidalgo's official title at Lucasfilm was creative executive as well as "Star Wars Lore Advisor".
+Sometimes called the Yoda of Lucasfilm or "the Indiana Jones of Star Wars", his extensive knowledge of Star Wars canon is used by multiple sources to confirm or deny rumors about certain characters, locations or events within the fictional universe.
+J. J. Abrams noted that during the production of Star Wars: The Force Awakens, he frequently consulted Hidalgo.
+In 2022, Hidalgo's official title at Lucasfilm was creative executive and "Star Wars Lore Advisor".

 Partial bibliography

 Hidalgo is the author of several official reference and guide books about the Star Wars franchise as well as the G.I.
 Joe and Transformers franchises.